 - Action cannot be taken if the problem is not serious enough, or if the law had not been broken, or there is not enough evidence

-- Tenants who are in breach of their tenancy conditions cannot be evicted if there is not enough evidence available to take legal action
+- Contract holders who are in breach of their Occupation Contract cannot be evicted if there is not enough evidence available to take legal action

-- Tenants cannot be evicted without going to Court and getting a court order
+- Contract holders cannot be evicted without going to Court and getting a court order

 What can you do?